sercankulcu/sercankulcu.github.io/_nature/042-why-is-the-universe-expanding.md

 ## Does Expansion Violate the Speed of Light?

-Very distant galaxies can have recession rates greater than \(c\) in standard cosmological coordinates.
+Very distant galaxies can have recession rates greater than $$c$$ in standard cosmological coordinates.

 This does not violate special relativity.